 Special expenses (dépenses spéciales) correspond to the compulsory social contributions (except social contributions for long- term care insurance) and other expenses.
-They are several other expenses but all taxpayers benefit at least from a lump-sum of €480/year without any justification (time two in case of joint taxation and both members of the couple have a salaried occupation).
+They are several other expenses but all taxpayers benefit at least from a lump-sum of $\notin 480$ /year without any justification (time two in case of joint taxation and both members of the couple have a salaried occupation).
 In case of higher expenses than the lump-sum, taxpayers can deduct the amount of the expenses instead the lump-sum (no information about expenses in Euromod - lump-sum is used).
 Next to the lump-sum, other expenses can be deducted.
-The most common are i) interest expenses (excluded the mortgage interests of the main residence that are considered as acquisition costs - see above) up to €336/year in 2015 and 2016 (amount multiplied by the number of persons in the tax unit), ii) insurance payment up to €672/year in 2015 and 2016 (amount multiplied by the number of persons in the tax unit), iii) private pension contributions (3^{rd} pillar) up to €1,500/year for a person less than 40 years old and up to €3,200/year for a person aged between 55 and 74 years old up to 2016 (since 2017 the age is not considered any more and the amount is to €3,200/year in all cases) and iv) maintenance payments up to € 24,000/year since 2011.
-Since 2017, interest expenses i) and insurance payment ii) are merged into a single category with a amount maximum deductible of € 672/year.
+The most common are i) interest expenses (excluded the mortgage interests of the main residence that are considered as acquisition costs - see above) up to $\notin$ 336/year in 2016 (amount multiplied by the number of persons in the tax unit), ii) insurance payment up to $\notin 672$ /year in 2016 (amount multiplied by the number of persons in the tax unit), iii) private pension contributions (3rd pillar) up to € 1,500/year for a person less than 40 years old and up to $\in$ 3,200/year for a person aged between 55 and 74 years old up to 2016 (since 2017 the age is not considered any more and the amount is to $\notin 3,200$ /year in all cases) and iv) maintenance payments up to $\notin 24,000$ /year since 2011.
+Since 2017, interest expenses i) and insurance payment ii) are merged into a single category with an amount maximum deductible of $\notin$ 672/year.
 This amount is increased by its own amount for the spouse and for each child in the household.